ovh/docs/pages/cloud/storage/ceph_faq/guide.en-gb.md

 - NFS and CIFS (SAMBA) gateways for CephFS - for integration with existing Windows or Linux environments
 - inter-DC replication

 Our goal is to provide to customers all features of Ceph inside a service managed by OVH.
-Let us know in which interfaces you're interested.
+Let us know which interfaces you're interested in.

 ## Where is my data stored?